nh-777/chaostoolkit-tutorials/03-commercial-integrations/chaosiq/chaosiq-discover.md

 [2018-01-17 16:25:11 INFO] Discovery report saved in ./discovery.json
 ```

 As usual the Chaos Toolkit has grabbed its kubernetes extension and then run its usual `chaos discover` process.
-There is however more information being provided by ChaosIQ, as shown nby the line that states `[2018-01-17 16:25:11 INFO] 1 experiment suggestions were found`.
+There is however more information being provided by [ChaosIQ](http://www.chaosiq.io/), as shown by the line that states:

+`[2018-01-17 16:25:11 INFO] 1 experiment suggestions were found`

-ChaosIQ has added extra information to the `./discovery.json` file in the form of a collection, in this case just 1, of experiments that it suggests based on the system you are working with.
+[ChaosIQ](http://www.chaosiq.io/) has added extra information to the `./discovery.json` file in the form of a collection, in this case just 1, of experiments that it suggests based on the system you are working with.

-With more discovered and suggested, ChaosIQ can then extend the Chaos Toolkit further so that you can use these suggestions when you run the `chaos init` command...
+With more discovered and suggested, [ChaosIQ](http://www.chaosiq.io/) can then extend the Chaos Toolkit further so that you can use these suggestions when you run the `chaos init` command...